Larry Finnegan

 Key tracks

-Dear One — This 1962 single is Finnegan's sole chart hit, defining his legacy as a classic one-hit wonder of early 1960s pop.
+Dear One — This 1962 single is Finnegan's sole chart entry and the definitive record of his career.

-Ginny — Released as a follow-up single to "Dear One," this track attempted to replicate the formula but failed to achieve similar chart success.
+Laurie — Released as the follow-up single to "Dear One", this track attempted to recapture the same dramatic formula.